 The Ha Noi Flag Pole is composed of three-tiered with a square peak and a pyramid-shaped tower.The first tier, which is the largest level, is 42.5 meters wide and 3.1 meters high.
 There are two staircases lead to the second tier, which measures 25 meters along each side and 3.7 meters in height with four doors.
 The words “Nghênh Húc” ( Welcome dawn’s sunlight”) are inscribed on the eastern door.
 The western door with the words “Hồi Quang” (Reflecting of light” and the words “Hướng Minh” (“Directed to the sunlight”) are alternately inscribed on the southern door.
 The final tier is and the third 12.8 meters wide and 5.1 meters high.
 Inside the pole is a spiral staircase with 52 steps leading to the top.The tower is lighted by 36 flower-shaped and 6 fan-shaped windows along the sides to provide light and fresh air.
 In all, the flagpole is 41metres high and the National Flag of Vietnam is on top of the tower.

 Hanoi Flag Tower offers a breathtaking view of the watchers standing on it.
 Join Hanoi City Tour to not miss the opportunity to admire Hanoi from above.

-Additional, To enjoy the most beautiful sightseeings in Vietnam by your eyes, you can see some itineraries below Halong Bay Cruises – Hanoi Tour – Vietnam Tours – Sapa Tours – Package Tours or book a private car to discover where ever you want to enjoy the Vietnamese taste.
+To enjoy the most beautiful sightseeings in Vietnam by your eyes, you can see some itineraries below Halong Bay Cruises – Hanoi Tours – Vietnam Tours – Sapa Tours – Package Tours – or book a private car to discover where ever you want to enjoy the Vietnamese taste.